What is Git

 What is GitHub

 GitHub is a site for hosting codes.
-Usually, open source projects are being hosted on GitHub and shared with other developers.
+Usually, open-source projects are hosted on GitHub and shared with other developers.
 By using GitHub, anyone can work on any project, from anywhere in the world.

-Download the Git for windows by from the link below.
+Download Git for windows from the link below.
 Then install.
-For Mac or Linux can also be downloaded from the link below.
+Mac or Linux can also be downloaded from the link below.

 Click on System from Control Panel.
 Click on the Advance System setting from System.
 Then click on Environment Variable.
 From here, you need to click on the path from User Variable and edit.

 Control Panel > System>Advance System setting > Environment Variable